[email protected]

 • Offer discounts or a free product or something else of value

-• Use interesting images or graphics to catch the user’s attention
+• Use exciting images or graphics to catch the user’s attention

-When done right, your promotional campaign can be very valuable.
+When done right, your promotional campaign can be precious.
 When done incorrectly, on the other hand, you risk losing valuable subscribers.

 Triggered Emails